AjithRamsaran/Kanban_ui/README.md

        5. /repository -> handle the data from network and passes it to the bloc.
        6. /utils -> Utility classes
        7. /widget -> Widget classes
 To run:
    flutter run

-   To generate Apk
+To generate Apk:
    "flutter build apk" or "flutter build apk --split-per--abi" (For small size apk from difference architecture)

 Additonal technical details:
    Flutter 3.7.0
    Dart 2.19.0